Fraudulent Securities Offerings and Ponzi Scheme Whistleblower Lawyers

-Under the SEC Whistleblower Program, whistleblowers may receive a reward for providing the SEC with original information about securities fraud.
-If the SEC uses a whistleblower’s information to bring a successful enforcement action, the whistleblower is eligible to receive 10% and 30% of the monetary sanctions collected as an award.
-Since the enactment of the SEC Whistleblower Program, the agency has paid more than $150 million in awards to whistleblowers.
+Under the SEC Whistleblower Program, whistleblowers may receive a reward for providing the SEC with original information about securities fraud, including fraudulent securities offerings and Ponzi schemes.
+If the SEC uses a whistleblower’s information to bring a successful enforcement action, the whistleblower is eligible to receive between 10% to 30% of the collected monetary sanctions as an award.

-According to a recent speech by SEC Enforcement Director Andrew Ceresney, offering fraud and Ponzi schemes are the types of cases where whistleblower assistance is especially valued.
+According to a speech by former SEC Enforcement Director Andrew Ceresney, fraudulent securities offerings and Ponzi schemes are the types of securities fraud cases where whistleblowers’ assistance is especially valued.
 The Director noted that whistleblowers have helped the SEC identify false and misleading statements in offering memoranda and marketing materials, which enables the agency to act quickly and prevent investment frauds from luring more investors.
-The SEC has issued an investor alert about these schemes, and due to their prevalence, offers the alert in five different languages: Chinese, Spanish, Portuguese, Vietnamese, and Creole.
+The SEC has issued an investor alert about these fraudulent securities schemes.

-In a recent offering-fraud enforcement action, UBS agreed to pay $19.5 million to settle charges that it misled U.S. investors about its structured-notes trading strategy.
-According the SEC’s press release, UBS falsely stated that the investment relied on a “transparent” and “systematic” currency-trading system that used “market prices” to calculate the financial instruments underlying the index.
+- On October 13, 2015, UBS agreed to pay $19.5 million to settle charges that it misled U.S. investors about its structured-notes trading strategy.
+According to the SEC’s press release, UBS falsely stated that the investment relied on a “transparent” and “systematic” currency-trading system that used “market prices” to calculate the financial instruments underlying the index.
 In reality, UBS failed to disclose hedging trades that reduced the index price by about 5%.
 As a result of the reduced index price, investors lost roughly $5.5 million.

 The SEC defines a Ponzi scheme as “an investment fraud that involves the payment of purported returns to existing investors from funds contributed by new investors.”
 The fraudsters are able to keep the scheme running only by attracting new money to make promised payments to earlier-stage investors, thereby creating the false appearance that investors are profiting from a legitimate business.
 The schemes tend to collapse when the fraudsters are unable to recruit new investors or when a large number of investors ask to cash out.

-The SEC compiled a list of red flags that are common to most Ponzi schemes.
-These warning signs include:
+The SEC compiled a list of red flags that are common to most Ponzi schemes, which include:

 - high investment returns with little or no risk;